 So far?
 It’s entertaining.
 Instead of tweets, you have toots.
 Instead of being limited to 140 characters, it’s 500.
 Mastodon supports images and videos, with an 8mb file limit at the moment.
 It kind of feels like the old days of the Internet, discovering something for your first time.
 Chat rooms, forums, that kind of thing.
 There’s a lot of energetic tooting going on right now.
 Conversations are mostly revolving around “what is this?” and “hello world”.
 It’s new enough that a lot of people don’t understand it, but they’re dipping their toes in.

 Even though it looks and feels like twitter, it doesn’t function quite the same, and it can be somewhat confusing, so let me attempt to break it down.

 Instead of having one central HQ, like twitter.com, Masotodon is open source platform that can be operated by anyone.
 Any person can create their own server (referred to as “instances”).
 This means that there are, and will be, many different Mastodon networks that you can join.
 The networks communicate with each other, and you can follow or talk to anyone on any network that your instance is connected to.

 It’s decentralized Twitter.
 Think of it like e-mail.
 There is @gmail.com, @hotmail.com, @yahoo.com.
 Same idea with the instances.
 Everyone can talk to each other, but they live in different homes.

-Mastodon is basically the same as twitter, however things are named a bit differently.
-Instead of Instead of retweets, you give a post a “boost”.
+Mastodon is basically the same as twitter, however, things are named a bit differently.
+Instead of retweets, you give a post a “boost”.
 Boosting is a post is the same as retweeting.
 Because the Mastodon source code is opensource, some instances have renamed them.
-For instance, on the memetastic.space instace, you “give street cred” instead of boosting.
+For instance, on the memetastic.space instance, you “give street cred” instead of boosting.

 Instances And Timelines